All-New Wolverine

 All-New Wolverine is a comic book series published by Marvel Comics that ran between 2015 and 2018 as part of the All-New, All-Different Marvel relaunch.
 The series was the first to star Logan's clone Laura Kinney (formerly X-23) in the role as Wolverine.
-The plot introduces Laura's clone sisters, the youngest of which, Gabby, end up becoming her companion during their adventures.
+The plot introduces Laura's clone sisters, the youngest of which, Gabby, ends up becoming her companion during their adventures.

 Publication history

 The character Laura Kinney becomes the new Wolverine in the series, succeeding her father Logan after his death, with a new costume resembling the original Wolverine's.
 The series was written by Tom Taylor with art by David López.
+The Spider-Gwen storyline Long Distance is a crossover with All-New Wolverine, serving as a loose adaptation of the Ultimate Spider-Man storyline in which Peter Parker and Logan are body-swapped, seeing Spider-Gwen Stacy and Laura be bodyswapped.

 The series began being reprinted in the UK in Panini's Wolverine and Deadpool title beginning in August 2016.